BetterBuiltFool/weaktree/README.md

 ### Cleanup

-WeakTreeNodes possesses the `cleanup_mode` property.
-This is used to determine behavior when a Node's data reference expires.
+WeakTreeNodes possess the `cleanup_mode` property.
+This is used to how the tree modifies itself when a Node's data reference expires.
 These values are accessible as constants in the WeakTreeNode class.

 1. Prune

 When the node expires, all nodes further down from it are removed from the tree.

 Note: If there are strong references to those nodes elsewhere, they will be kept alive and the branches will not be fully unwinded.
-However, they will no longer be part of the tree.
+However, they will no longer be reachable from other nodes in the tree.

 2. Reparent